cfontelar22/Coding_Assignment11/README.md

    docker rm $(docker ps -a -q)

 **Dockerfile Details**
-**The Dockerfile used to build the environment is included in this repository.
-It creates a development environment that displays an <h1> tag with the text "Codin 1" using Create React App.
-The container is named "fontelar_christma_coding_assignment11", and the site files are hosted in a workdir called "fontelar_christma_site".**
+The Dockerfile used to build the environment is included in this repository.
+It creates a development environment that displays an "<h1>" tag with the text "Codin 1" using Create React App.
+The container is named "fontelar_christma_coding_assignment11", and the site files are hosted in a workdir called "fontelar_christma_site".